 In the Central Business District (CBD) of Hong Kong, traffic is nonstop.
 Moreover, after sunset, all of the skyscrapers in the city light up and create a majestic background that you won’t find anywhere else.

 Related: New Zealand South Island Road Trip

-From Central to Admiralty, there are a lot of different spots just waiting to be photographed.
-I suggest using a wide angle lens to magnify the effect of the light trail and ensure you capture it in all of its glory.
+From Central to Admiralty, many different spots are just waiting to be photographed.
+I suggest using a wide-angle lens to magnify the effect of the light trail and ensure you capture it in all of its glory.
 Also, instead of shooting late at night, shooting in the blue hour will give you a nice blue tone in the sky.

 The best time to shoot the cityscape’s light trail is during the blue hour each day.

 Located south of North Point, the Braemar Hill district is full of expensive housing.
 Photographers love this area because, at the top of Braemar Hill, you can capture the panorama of Victoria Harbour from a unique angle.